elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

 ### Adding a notebook or Python script to the pipeline

+Python scripts and notebooks are represented in Elyra as nodes.
+Each node maps to a component in Kubeflow Pipelines, which is executed with the help of Elyra's [`NotebookOp` operator](https://github.com/elyra-ai/kfp-notebook).

 1. From the _File Browser_ pane drag the `load_data.ipynb` notebook onto the canvas.
 If you  like, you can add the `load_data.py` Python script instead.
 The script provides the same functionality as the notebook.
 The instructions below assume that you've added the notebook to the pipeline but the steps you need to complete are identical.

    ![Add first node to pipeline](doc/images/add_first_node.png)